-Ask class: let's suppose that no GZK cutoff were seen.
-Can we think of some possible explanations for the data, given what we know now?
+Ask class: nonetheless, for fun, let's suppose that there were no GZK cutoff.
+Putting ourselves in the position of creative theorists from a decade ago, let's think of some possible explanations for the data, given what we know now.
 Both mundane and extramundane explanations are fine.

-Some proposed explanations for the data, ranging from prosaic to wild, include (1) the statistics are just bad, and with a larger area detector the expected cutoff will be seen (this is looking probable at this time), (2) the intergalactic magnetic field is bigger than we think, so the deflection is substantial and the sources really are nearby, (3) the composition is actually iron instead of protons, so the sources are in our Galaxy (iron nuclei would be deflected more, so we wouldn't necessarily see the sources), (4) the cosmic rays are injected at much, much higher energies (maybe 10^{24} eV), and are attenuated by the GZK process, but can therefore have been produced at greater distances, (5) Lorentz invariance is broken at some scale that means the GZK process is forbidden.
+Some proposed explanations for the data, ranging from prosaic to wild, include (1) the statistics are just bad, and with a larger area detector the expected cutoff will be seen, (2) the intergalactic magnetic field is bigger than we think, so the deflection is substantial and the sources really are nearby, (3) the composition is actually iron instead of protons, so the sources are in our Galaxy (iron nuclei would be deflected more, so we wouldn't necessarily see the sources), (4) the cosmic rays are injected at much, much higher energies (maybe $10^{24} \text{ eV}$ ), and are attenuated by the GZK process, but can therefore have been produced at greater distances, (5) Lorentz invariance is broken at some scale that means the GZK process is forbidden.